high law office, pllc

 Like all other tort cases, the plaintiff or their attorney files a lawsuit in a court with appropriate jurisdiction.
 Between the filing of suit and the trial, the parties are required to share information through discovery.
 Such information includes interrogatories, requests for documents and depositions.
 If both parties agree, the case may be settled pre-trial on negotiated terms.
 If the parties cannot agree, the case will proceed to trial.

 The plaintiff has the burden of proof to prove all the elements by a preponderance (51%) of evidence.
-At trial, both parties will present experts to testify as to the standard of care required the damage, and other issues.
-The fact-finder (judge or jury) must then weight all the evidence and determine which is the most credible.
+At trial, both parties will present experts to testify as to the standard of care required, the damage, and other issues.
+The fact-finder (judge or jury) must then weigh all the evidence and determine which is the most credible.

 We have experience with medical malpractice cases.
 Contact us today for a free consultation.
-Tennessee has a one-year statue of limitations, so you need to act promptly
+Tennessee has a one-year statute of limitations, so you need to act promptly